hanyusok/firebird-frontend/README.md

    NODE_ENV=development
    ```

-3. **Start your Firebird REST API server:**
+3. **Start your clinic management API server:**
-   Make sure your Firebird REST API is running on `http://localhost:3000`
+   Make sure your clinic management API is running on `http://localhost:3000`

 4. **Start the development server:**
    ```bash